salveendutt/Big-Data-Analytics/README.md

 2. Download datasets pointed below
 3. Start docker desktop
 4. Modify config files if needed
+5. Because of different line endings on Windows vs Unix, one needs to change line endings in ./services/nifi/conf/bootstrap.conf to LF or else it will fail to launch with 'The specified run.as user does not exist.
+Exiting.'
 5. Run start_containers.bat

 ## Data